BravoHoseok/The-K9/README.md

 $ Const_Z = (inputed sensitivity value) / 3276 + 1;
 ```

 You can also customize the amount of sloops of the purple line in **fig.1)**  by adjusting these gain factors to specific values.
+Also, the sensitivity will increase because of the gain foctors.
 I recommend tunning these values by storing them in EEPROM of a microprocessor, performing functional safety test in a laboratory with temperature chamber and electrical equipments.

 <p align="center">
 <img src="./Img/RJ_Ref1.jpg"><br>